High-rises account for over 50% of 1,816 housing projects launched across 7 big cities in 2019

 Anarock, which is primarily into brokerage business in residential property market, tracks property markets of seven cities -- national capital region (Delhi-NCR), Mumbai Metropolitan Region (MMR), Kolkata, Chennai, Bengaluru, Hyderabad and Pune.

-According to the data, land-scarce MMR tops the list with over 75 per cent of the total 734 projects launched in 2019 in the high-rise category.
+According to the data, land-scarce MMR tops the list with over 75 per cent of the total 734 projects launched in 2019 in the high-risk category.

-The Delhi-NCR market came next with nearly 70 per cent of its total launched projects in the high-rise category.
+The Delhi-NCR market came next with nearly 70 per cent of its total launched projects in the high-risk category.

+Bengaluru clocked in with 45 per cent of the total projects launched in 2019 towering above G+20 floors, followed by Pune with 41 per cent share.

 In Hyderabad, Kolkata and Chennai, the share of G+20 floors or above option is scantier, with their high-rise share at 23 per cent, 21 per cent and 16 per cent respectively, it added.